Shane9915/scg_devtest/README.md

 # scg_devtest
-This source code is my dev tech test for applying a SCG's dev tech position following the requirements from SCG.
+This source code is my dev tech test for applying a SCG's dev tech position following the test requirements from SCG.

 ABOUT THE FOLDERS
 ------------------------------------------------------------------------------------------------